 In actively working to avert the climate crisis could be the most noble thing you will ever do.
 And there’s so much to do in so little time, as we pointed out in our previous blog post.

 The big question with so little time left, how do we make individual climate action really, really count?
 Educators (bless them) have a forthright answer to that: “Start ‘em young!”

 Take the first step and learn what sustainable habits you can shift to.

 Evidence of the interminable link between humans and our environment is not limited to adults, and there’s no age requirement to act against climate change.
 Children – yes, the world’s future – grasp these concepts probably better than most adults (and, certainly better than many politicians).
 Education is key, always.

 Clear, unequivocal science, engages children to study and identify how they can bring the knowledge they acquire to improve their own lives.
 Like free-flowing water, information seeps into their young minds and stay there for a long, long time.
-The information we feed them influences their behavior and actions.
+The information we feed them influences their behaviour and actions.

 In today’s world, what information have we fed children regarding the environment, the interconnectedness of things, and sustainability?
 Sadly, few schools have made it a point to update the educational system to address present-day needs and challenges, especially those having to do with environmental sustainability.
 In Australia and countries in Europe, primary school curriculum integrates sustainability into every lesson.
 Hopefully, other schools will follow their example.

 Planting such positive values must start at a very young age.
 This is the reason we put so much of a premium on primary education – it directly impacts the adult they become.

 In other words, if we want to raise children who value life and nature, who appreciate that every living thing on Earth is precious and thus, must be preserved, we need to step back, review and update our educational system.